vsicurella/SuperVirtualKeyboard/README.md

 ### New in version 0.03:
 1. Improved preset structure and recalling, however *new preset format is incompatible with older presets*
-  - Modes may still load
+   * Modes may still load
-  - I can add support old presets upon request
+   * I can add support for old presets upon request
-  - The new preset structure includes versioning which make backwards-compatibility more feasible
+   * The new preset structure includes versioning which make backwards-compatibility more feasible
 1. Improved GUI
 1. Reintroduced key color features
 1. Adjacent key placement style